Cloud Migration Strategy: 8 Steps to Migrating 1000s of Applications to the Cloud Successfully

-Recently, AWS released Outposts, a hybrid cloud service that provides the ability to retain applications on-prem while still gaining some benefits of the AWS management suite.
+Recently, AWS released Outposts, one of many hybrid cloud services that provides the ability to retain applications on-prem while still gaining some benefits of the AWS management suite.

 We explore the four dragons that are most likely to burn your transformation to the ground and the tools to slay them!

 We're sharing our tried-and-tested framework for successful cloud migrations under the difficult, murky, shifting conditions of enterprise IT.

 A discovery squad is a cross-functional team dedicated to mapping, defining and tracking the various elements of your cloud migration.

 It is critical to the successful migration of an enterprise to AWS!

 Discovery is an ongoing task in a larger program and its job is to keep a healthy backlog of applications ready to handover to engineering teams, depending on the treatment plan.

 The discovery process has to be lean and agile but maintain accuracy as it’s the front door for cloud migration.
 It can also use a variety of tools available in the market to speed up a process.

 - Identify applications, their relevant owners, vendors, stakeholders and SMEs

 - Discover application details, according to an agreed template with engineering teams where all relevant details are captured